KjetilVaa/Alfred-bot/README.md

 (Deleted all (execpt one) pictures taken by the pi because of obvious reasons)

+## Dependencies

-Also using a virtualenv for the python project.
+virtualenv for the python project.
 This is in general recommended large projects.

+- Express
+- Flask (eg. Express of JS)
+- pymessenger
+- textToSpeech
+- SpeechToText